JoelJ18/Kinematic-and-Velocity-Control-of-Robot-Manipulators/README.md

 `hw3problem1` <br>
 `hw3problem2` <br>

-Forward Kinematics - Product of Exponentials in the body frame.
+Forward Kinematics - Product of Exponentials in the body frame. <br>
-Inverse Kinematics - Damped Least Squares Method using the Analytical Jacobian.
+Inverse Kinematics - Damped Least Squares Method using the Analytical Jacobian. <br>
-The Manipulability Ellipsoid is plotted.
+The Manipulability Ellipsoid is plotted. <br>